Doctor Hazel Keedle

 • 2018, 'Psychosocial Inter-Professional Education (PIPE) project: a multidisciplinary student collaboration', Recorded Work

 Hazel Keedle conducts research on effective support for childbearing women through pregnancy, birth and the early postnatal period, with a particular focus on women's experience of vaginal birth after caesarean (VBAC).
 She is also interested in the education of midwifery students.
 Hazel has experience with a variety of qualitative methodologies such as narrative analysis, content and thematic analysis.
 Hazel has conducted a large scale national surveys for the collection of both quantitative and qualitative data and has experience in managing qualitative, quantitative and mixed method studies.
-Hazel is currently supervising one honours student, three PhD students and mentoring research through SPHERE.
+Hazel is currently supervising one honours student and five PhD students.

 This information has been contributed by Doctor Keedle.